 We are proud to accept Veterans of all Military Branches and have worked hard with the vA to offer this all inclusive package:

-For example; Our 12 week Option 2 course Includes:
+For example; Our 12 week Course & Option 2 Tools Includes:

 Plus: Membership Trade Dues into a Farrier Association to achieve your Farrier Certification upon successful completion/graduation.

 Also VA Approved is our 6 Week Course!

 All Inclusive: Tuition, Lodging, Meals & $1,300 worth of Tools for $8,300!

 Most Veteran educational funding will cover the cost of tuition and required fees/tools and your farrier certification dues!!